brianwisti/rgb-brain-hugo/site/content/card/obsidian-export.md

 ## Jots

-Obsidian Sync doesn't copy dotfiles. `.export-ignore` needs to be added on every platform that you're running `obsidian-export`
+Obsidian Sync doesn't copy dotfiles. `.export-ignore` needs to be added on every platform that you're running `obsidian-export`.
+So, better keep track of *My export-ignore*

 Transforms unavailable links – say, *2024-01-21 Sun* for example – into unlinked italicized text during export.